-We’ve rounded up the best SIM Only deals in the UK for July 2019.
+We’ve rounded up the best SIM Only deals in the UK for this month.
 Switching to a SIM only deal is a great way to reduce your monthly phone bill when you reach the end of your mobile contract.
 If you’re happy with your current phone, you can switch your plan to a SIM only plan either with your current network or choose a new one.

 Here are the very best SIM Only deals this month from all the UK networks and retailers.